vkasrajput/Microservice/RRADME.md

  ### Peeking at the Services

-* **Receiver Service:** You can access the Receiver Service by pointing your web browser http://localhost:3000 .
+* **Receiver Service:** You can access the Receiver Service by pointing postman http://localhost:3000 .

 * **Listener Service:** The Listener Service is also running and you can likely reach it on `http://localhost:4000

-* **MongoDB:** for database connect http://localhost:27017 on mongodb compass or use your shell
+* **MongoDB:** for database check connect http://localhost:27017 on mongodb compass or use your shell